-\Sys's usage of the LLM is also different from that of existing LLM serving systems.
-Instead of using the LLM as an incremental decoding engine that predicts the next single token, \sys uses the LLM as a token tree verifier that verifies whether the speculated token tree overlaps with the true token sequence.
+\Sys's usage of an LLM is also different from that of existing LLM serving systems.
+Instead of using the LLM as an incremental decoder that predicts the next single token, \sys uses the LLM as a token tree verifier that verifies a speculated token tree against the LLM's output.
 For each token, \sys computes its activations by considering all of its ancestors in the token tree as its preceding tokens.
-For example, the attention output of the token $t_{3,0}$ is calculated based on sequence $(t_0, t_{1,0}, t_{2, 1}, t_{3,0})$, where $t_0$, $t_{1,0}$, and $t_{2,1}$ are $t_{3,0}$'s ancestors in the token tree. \Sys includes a novel tree-based parallel decoding algorithm to simultaneously verify {\em all} tokens in a speculated token tree in a single LLM decoding step.
+For example, in \Cref{fig:speculative_inference}, the attention output of the token $t_{3,0}$ is calculated based on sequence $(t_0, t_{1,0}, t_{2, 1}, t_{3,0})$, where $t_0$, $t_{1,0}$, and $t_{2,1}$ are $t_{3,0}$'s ancestors in the token tree. \Sys includes a novel tree-based parallel decoding mechanism to simultaneously verify {\em all} tokens of a token tree in a single LLM decoding step.

-\Sys's speculative inference and token tree verification provides two key advantages over the incremental decoding approach of existing LLM inference systems.
+\Sys's speculative inference and token tree verification provide two key advantages over the incremental decoding approach of existing LLM inference systems.

-\paragraph{Reduced memory accesses to LLM parameters.} The performance of generative LLM inference is largely limited by GPU memory accesses.
-In existing incremental decoding approach, generating a single token requires accessing all parameters of an LLM.
+\paragraph{Reduced memory accesses to LLM parameters.} The performance of LLM inference is largely limited by accesses to GPU memory.
+In the existing incremental decoding approach, generating a single token requires accessing all parameters of an LLM.
 The problem is exacerbated for offloading-based LLM inference systems, which use limited computational resources such as a single commodity GPU to serve LLMs by utilizing CPU DRAM and persistent storage to save model parameters and loading these parameters to GPU's high bandwidth memory (HBM) for computation.
 Compared to the incremental decoding approach, \sys significantly reduces accesses to LLM parameters whenever the overlap between a speculated token tree and the LLM's actual output is not empty.
 Reduced accesses to GPU device memory and reduced data transfers between GPU and CPU memory can also directly translate to decreased energy consumption, since accessing GPU HBM consumes two or three orders of magnitude more energy than floating point arithmetic operations.